 Security upgraded at Capitol after Soleimani drone strike, sources say

-Security has been upgraded at the Capitol after the U.S. drone strike that killed Iranian general Qassem Soleimani and prompted vows of retaliation from Iran.
+Security has been upgraded at the Capitol after the U.S. drone strike that killed Iranian general Qassem Soleimani and prompted vows of retaliation from Iran, sources said.

 “Never underestimate the Iranians,” one senior congressional source told Fox News.
 “They have a very strong presence here.”